It can seem like a daunting task.

-In all reality, those 5 tips are a bulk of the workload and following these tips can go a long way towards making sure your chinchilla is happy and healthy.
+In all reality, those 5 tips are a bulk of the workload, and following these tips can go a long way towards making sure your chinchilla is happy and healthy.
 You can also find a few more tips in my article on how to calm a chinchilla down.

-As always, I love to get my readers feedback on the topic.
+As always, I love to get my readers to provide feedback on the topic.

 What additional chinchilla care tips do you have to add to this list?